Last Updated on

 Skilled Data Scientists who are able to build machine learning models, run data pipelines, design experiments and recommendation engines, communicate effectively to stakeholders, and deploy data applications, are in high demand across industries as diverse as agriculture, conservation, education, finance, healthcare, social services, and transportation.

 The field of data science is brimming with opportunity, and today we introduce our new Data Scientist Nanodegree program.
 This is the next step in our ongoing mission to provide opportunities for learners across the globe to master valuable and in-demand data skills.
-As Udacity COO Clarissa Shen said when announcing the new program during her keynote at The Next Web Conference this morning:
+As Udacity COO Clarissa Shen said when announcing the new program during her keynote at The Next Web Conference:

 “There is a massive talent gap in data science.
 Companies all over the world, and across virtually every industry, have thousands of open positions in the field, and they can’t find enough qualified candidates.
 And they look to us to help.”